Manishbd17/Taskify/README.md

 A full stack web application to create,read,update and delete tasks.
-Tech stack is used is React for Frontend and Java springboot for backend.
+Tech stack being used is React for Frontend and Java springboot for backend.